-Childish Gambino’s new video unapologetically presents his view on the current American political climate, while providing listeners with a new musical style, incorporating trap influence and African style drumming.
+Childish Gambino’s new video for his song ‘This is America’ unapologetically presents his view on the current American political climate, while providing listeners with a new musical style, incorporating trap influence and African style drumming.

 Gambino’s Imagery Explained

 The song’s video begins with a man playing a soulful tune on acoustic guitar.
 The lyrics “We just want to party, party just for you.
 We just want the money, money just for you” set an upbeat vibe to the track.
 Gambino dances carefree to the beat, until the 180° transition: the guitarist’s hands are tied, there’s a bag over his head.
 Gambino pulls out a pistol, stands behind the singer, shoots point blank, then looks to the camera and states, “This is America”.
 A heavy bassline kicks in, the gun is handed off, and the body dragged away.
 This instills the first point of the video: America will play innocent to their crimes, and hide the evidence.